 Finally, the Tree so many customers have asked for is here!

-The New Thuja Virginian arborvitae is a smaller version of Thuja Green Giant,with all her great features.
+The New Thuja Virginian arborvitae is a smaller version of Thuja Green Giant,with many of her great features.

 Introducing Thuja Green Giant's 'Little Sister'